Reducing your exposure to lead

 Use a water filter

-• There are home "point-of-use" filters certified for lead removal.
-It is important that the model you select is certified by an independent testing organization to reduce or eliminate lead (NSF/ANSI standard 53 for lead removal and NSF/ANSI standard 42 for particulate removal).
+• There are home "point-of-use" filters and pitchers with filters certified for lead removal.
+If you choose to use one, it is important that the product you select is certified by an independent testing organization to reduce or eliminate lead (NSF/ANSI standard 53 for lead removal and NSF/ANSI standard 42 for particulate removal).

 • If you use a home treatment device, make sure it is properly maintained.
 Failure to replace filters at the intervals specified by the manufacture can result in water contamination.
 This applies to filters used on water dispensers in refrigerators and ice makers.

-Fort Worth does not endorse any companies or products.
+Fort Worth does not endorse or recommend any companies or products.